What Dads Really Want on Father's Day - Baby Chick

 Share

-When I think of Father’s Day I normally think of breakfasts in bed, handmade cards from the kids, and ties that dad will probably wear once or twice.. or maybe not at all.
-It’s difficult to find the perfect gift or to think of the perfect activities that dad will love on his special day — the day that celebrates him as the anchor of your family.
-But what are some things that you can you do to make it great?
+When I think of Father’s Day, I usually think of breakfasts in bed, handmade cards from the kids, and ties that Dad will probably wear once or twice . . . or maybe not at all.
+It’s difficult to find the perfect Father’s Day gift or to think of the ideal activities that Dad will love on his special day.
+But what are some things that you can do to make it great?
 What do dads really want?
-Well, I’ve asked several dads these questions and they’ve said that whether it’s their first Father’s Day or their tenth, these are some things that they would love.
+Well, I’ve asked several dads these questions, and they’ve said that whether it’s their first Father’s Day or their 10th, these are some things they would love.

 1. The Gift of Praise and Thanks

 All dads want to feel appreciated.
-They want to know that their hard work and love for their family is recognized and appreciated.
-Make it a point to really tell him just how much you love him and are grateful for everything that he does for your family on Father’s Day.
-You could do that by writing him a thank-you letter explaining all the ways you love how he contributes to your family, how much his support as a partner and father means to you, and all the reasons why you are grateful to have him as your companion through life and parenting.
+They want to know their families recognize and appreciate their hard work and love.
+Make it a point to tell him just how much you love him and are grateful for everything he does for your family on Father’s Day.
+You could do that by writing him a thank-you letter explaining how you love how he contributes to your family, how much his support as a partner and father means to you, and why you are grateful to have him as your companion through life and parenting.
 If writing is not your strength, consider making a short family video for him.
-I personally love the idea of a video because that is a momento that he will love watching for years to come.
-Don’t worry about your gift costing a lot of money, dads said that the greatest gift is the gift of gratitude and love on Father’s Day.
+I love the idea of a video because that is a souvenir he will love watching for years.
+Don’t worry about your gift costing a lot of money; dads say the greatest gift is the gift of gratitude and love on Father’s Day.

 2. The Gift of Relaxation

-Gratitude and praise might be the greatest gift, but almost every dad that I spoke with said that they want Father’s Day to be relaxing….and have some time away from the kids.
-We all know that once your little one joins the world, it an be difficult to have some “me” time.
+Gratitude and praise might be the greatest gift, but almost every dad I spoke with said they want Father’s Day to be relaxing and have some time away from the kids.
+We all know that having some “me” time can be difficult once your little one joins the world.
 Yes, your partner probably gets a lot more “me” time than you do, but remember, it’s his day!
-Of course spend the morning showering dad with your gifts, hugs and kisses, but after showering him with gratitude, go take the kids on a walk or to get ice cream, or something and let dad veg a bit and relax.
+Of course, spend the morning showering Dad with your gifts, hugs, and kisses, but after showering him with gratitude, take the kids on a walk or get ice cream or something and let Dad veg and relax.

 3. The Gift of Sleep

-As parents, we all know that sleep is hard to come by; especially if you are a new parent.
-Sleeping in on weekends is a thing of the past so on Father’s Day, give him the gift of sleep.
+As parents, we all know that sleep is hard to come by, especially if you are a new parent.
+Sleeping in on weekends is a thing of the past, so give him the gift of sleep on Father’s Day.
 Let him sleep in and lounge around in bed for as long as he wants.
-More than likely your man is working hard all week (as are you!) to provide for your family and he probably misses being able to sleep in on the weekends.
+More than likely, your man is working hard all week (as are you!) to provide for your family, and he probably misses being able to sleep in on the weekends.
 If you let him sleep uninterrupted, that will be his favorite way to start the day.

 4. The Gift of No Responsibilities

 Along with the gift of relaxation, dads really don’t want to have any major responsibilities on Father’s Day.
-If he normally has chores like washing the dishes, taking out the trash, watching the kids, running errands, etc., give him a pass.
-Father’s Day is his day so let him feel pampered and take over his responsibilities or let them wait.
+Give him a pass if he typically has chores like washing the dishes, taking out the trash, watching the kids, running errands, etc. Father’s Day is his day, so let him feel pampered and take over his responsibilities, or let them wait.

 5. The Gift of Quality Time

-I know that I said that dads want some “me” time away from the kids, but it is Father’s Day so of course they want to have some time to spend it together as a family.
-You could go on a walk, or a bike ride together, or plan a picnic.
-You could lie in a hammock, or build a fire and make s’mores and share stories, dreams and the love that you have for the man beside you.
+Dads want some “me” time away from the kids, but it is Father’s Day, so of course, they want to have some time to spend together as a family.
+You could go on a walk or a bike ride together or plan a picnic.
+You could lie in a hammock or build a fire, make s’mores, and share stories, dreams, and love for the man beside you.
 That’s a day he will never forget.

 6. The Gift of a Good Meal